Haivision/srt/docs/features/socket-groups.md

 From the application point of view it is important to remember several rules concerning groups:

-1. The caller side group is created, like a socket, and it's ready to connect.
+1. On the caller side the group has to be created, like a socket, and then it's ready to connect.
+In distinction to socket, you can connect the group multiple times.
+The group is considered connected, if at least one connection has been successfully established, then other connections can be added at any time.
-   By connecting the group to the peer, you just add a new connection to the group.

-2. A group becomes connected once at least one link is successfully connected.
+2. On the listener side you create the listener socket, and you call the `srt_accept` function, from which you get the group ID, if that listener socket has received a group connection request.
+Once accepted, you get the connected group this way and every next connection is handled in the background.

 3. Disconnected links are removed from the group and are not reconnected.

-4. Any time a new link can be added to the group by just repeating the connection procedure.
-This is what the application should do by itself also in a situation when one of links got disconnected.
+The application simply has to connect that link again, if it chooses to do so.

-5. You can remove a single link from the group by simply closing the member socket.
+4. You can remove a single link from the group by simply closing the member socket.
 This socket is provided in the group member status table together with other data that allow to identify particular link.